spacetelescope/jdaviz/docs/dev/ui_description.rst

-The glue-jupyter ("glupyter") package supports interacting with and visualizing data within the Jupyter environment using core elements from the Glue python package.
-It is distinct because unlike the more prominent Glue package, glupyter does not leverage Qt as the front-end GUI library.
-Instead, glupyter maintains the separation between the data model (e.g. the core elements from Glue that are not dependent on the front-end library), and the view of the data (in this case, web-based tooling provided by Jupyter).
+The glue-jupyter ("glupyter") package supports interacting with and visualizing data within the Jupyter environment using core elements from the glue python package.
+It is distinct because unlike the more prominent glue package, glupyter does not leverage Qt as the front-end GUI library.
+Instead, glupyter maintains the separation between the data model (e.g. the core elements from glue that are not dependent on the front-end library), and the view of the data (in this case, web-based tooling provided by Jupyter).